s4ke/docker-lviv-2022/README.md

 2. Why do we `COPY` the requirements.txt before the rest of the application?
 3. How could we remove the sklearn dependency in production that we only need for training the AI?
 4. How could we use docker even during development?
 (Hint: development containers, docker-compose)
+5. How does load balancing work in Docker Swarm?

 # Additional resources